apache/brpc/docs/en/bvar_c++.md

 ```
 # Export All Variables

-Common requirements for exporting are querying by HTTP API and writing into local file, the former is provided by brpc [/vars](https://github.com/apache/incubator-brpc/blob/master/docs/cn/vars.md) service，the latter has been implemented in bvar, and it's turned off by default.
+Common needs for exporting are querying by HTTP API and writing into local file, the former is provided by brpc [/vars](https://github.com/apache/incubator-brpc/blob/master/docs/cn/vars.md) service, the latter has been implemented in bvar, and it's turned off by default.
 A couple of methods can activate this function：

 -   Using [gflags](https://github.com/apache/incubator-brpc/blob/master/docs/cn/flags.md) to parse the input params.
 We can add `-bvar_dump` during the starup of program or we can dynamically change the params thru brpc [/flags](https://github.com/apache/incubator-brpc/blob/master/docs/cn/flags.md) service after starup. gflags parsing is as below
     ```C++